thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

 accordionSection:
   accordion:
-    - dropdownContent: Our 3 luxurious and spacious sailing catamarans mean we can now cater for larger groups of up to 80 people – The Spirit Of Gwonda and Oceans can accommodate up to 30 guests (plus 2 crew) and 1000XL has a capacity of 20 (plus 2 crew).
+    - dropdownContent: Our 3 luxurious and spacious sailing catamarans mean we can now cater for larger groups of up to 103 people – The Spirit Of Gwonda and Oceans can accommodate up to 30 guests (plus 2 crew) and Island Time has a capacity of up to 43 guests (plus 2 crew).
-      title: 1-80 Guest Capacity
+      title: 1-103 Guest Capacity
     - dropdownContent: >-
         The layout of our boats are ideal for a Christmas party venue and make entertaining large groups a delight.
 The spacious interior of the boat